ory/docs/docs/oathkeeper/pipeline/authn.md

 Oathkeeper supports different authenticators and we will add more as the project progresses.

-An authenticator inspects the HTTP request (e.g. the HTTP Authorization Header) and executes some business logic that returns true (for authentication ok) or false (for authentication invalid) as well as a subject ("user").
+An authenticator inspects the HTTP request (for example the HTTP Authorization Header) and executes some business logic that returns true (for authentication ok) or false (for authentication invalid) as well as a subject ("user").
 The subject is typically the "user" that made the request, but it could also be a machine (if